karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 The command we're going to use to launch ``dotnet-counters`` is the following one:

-``./dotnet-counters monitor --process-id 1 --counters System.Runtime,Microsoft.AspNetCore.Hosting``
+``./dotnet-counters monitor --process-id 1 --refresh-interval 3 --counters System.Runtime,Microsoft.AspNetCore.Hosting``

 - The ``monitor`` command starts monitoring a .NET application.
-- The ``-p|--process-id`` parameter is a required one and specifies the ID of the process we want to monitor, in this case we're inside a docker container so the PID is always 1.
+- The ``-p|--process-id`` parameter specifies the ID of the process we want to monitor, in this case we're inside a docker container so the PID is always 1.
 If you're running outside a container and do not know the PID of the procss you want to monitor you can run the ``./dotnet-counters ps`` command.
+- The ``--refresh-interval`` is the number of seconds between the counter polling CPU values.
-- The ``--counters`` parameter is an optional one and you need to specify a comma-separated list of counters.
+- The ``--counters`` is an optional paramete and you need to specify a comma-separated list of counters.
 The default counters are the ``System.Runtime`` counters, but when working with an API I find useful to monitor also the ``Microsoft.AspNetCore.Hosting`` counters, so you can see how many requests are being served, how many requests are failing, request rate, etc.

 That's the output you'll see after launching the command: